 As a side note, speaker drivers are notoriously inefficient and lose a lot of energy as heat.

-To learn more about speaker efficiency, check out my article The Full Guide To Loudspeaker Sensitivity & Efficiency Ratings.
+To learn more about speaker efficiency, check out my Full Guide To Loudspeaker Sensitivity & Efficiency Ratings.

 The voice coil is attached to the speaker cone and is suspended within a magnetic structure.
 As the coil experiences an alternative magnetic field, it will oscillate within the permanent magnetic structure, thereby mimicking the shape of the audio signal.

 The diaphragm/cone will move with the voice coil.
 The movement of the diaphragm creates air pressure changes through the pull and push motions.
 Changes in air pressure at the speakers propagate sound waves through the medium that interact with the environment and eventually reach our ears.